stevinz/awesome-game-engine-dev/README.md

         - :books: [Magictools](https://github.com/ellisonleao/magictools#readme) : List of Game Development resources to make magic happen.
         - :earth_americas: [Open Source Libraries](https://opensourcelibs.com) : Massive collection of the world's best open source software.
     - #### Books <a name="Game-Development-Books"></a>
+        - :books: [Art of Game Design](https://www.amazon.com/The-Art-Game-Design-lenses/dp/0123694965/) : Book that uses many different perspectives to teach game design in an accessible manner.
         - :books: [Game Programming Patterns](https://gameprogrammingpatterns.com) : Book that features a collection of patterns found in games that make code cleaner, easier to understand, and faster.
     - #### Developer Portals <a name="Game-Development-Portals"></a>
         - :earth_americas: [GameDev.net](https://www.gamedev.net/) : Huge resource for game development with forums, tutorials, blogs, projects, portfolios, news, and more.